 THE ELEPHANT GIRL

-The small stage where we played was directly beside and about 30 feet from the bar.
-And every night sitting on a stool right on the corner facing us was this young girl.
+The small stage where we played was directly beside and about 30 ft. from the long-running bar.
+And every night sitting on a stool right in the corner facing us was this young girl.
 Cruelly, she did have a very young and sexy looking body.
-I say cruelly, because she was cursed with a horribly enlarged head and disfigured face.
+I say cruelly because she was cursed with a horribly enlarged head and disfigured face.

 I’m not exaggerating when I describe this poor girl as a spitting female image of the creature portrayed in “The Elephant man!”
 Same disease I suppose?